capport-wg/api/draft-ietf-capport-api.md

 This document describes a HyperText Transfer Protocol (HTTP) Application Program Interface (API) that allows clients to interact with a Captive Portal system.
 The API defined in this document has been designed to meet the requirements in the Captive Portal Architecture {{?I-D.ietf-capport-architecture}}.
 Specifically, the API provides:

 - The state of captivity (whether or not the client has access to the Internet)
-- A URI that a client browser can present to a user to get out of captivity
+- A URI of a user-facing web portal that can be used to get out of captivity
-- An encrypted connection (using TLS for connections to both the API and user-facing web portal)
+- Authenticated and encrypted connections, using TLS for connections to both the API and user-facing web portal

 # Terminology {#terms}